luigi311/Blog/content/furilabs-flx1/index.md

 # Cell Service

 Cell service was tested in the US utilizing US Mobile MVNO, [referral link](https://www.usmobile.com/referrals?referrer=0178DFD2&name=Luis&utm_campaign=monster_referral), as it allows for easy testing of the 3 major US network providers.
-The only downside is the TMobile service has deprioritized download speeds.
+The only downside is the TMobile service has deprioritized download speeds so your speeds can be on the slower side like mine based on location and network traffic.

 ## US Mobile Warp (Verizon)